 Check your temperature each day for 7 days after the surgery.
-Call your doctor if your temperature is higher than 100.4°F (38°C).
+Call your healthcare provider if your temperature is higher than 100.4°F (38°C).

 Eat normal meals as soon as you feel able.
 Stick to a healthy diet.

-You have a higher risk for infection now because you don’t have a spleen.
+You have a higher risk of infection now because you don’t have a spleen.
 There are ways to manage this risk.
 These include:

-Take antibiotic medicine as directed by your doctor.
+Take antibiotic medicine as directed by your healthcare provider.
 This helps stop infection.
 Take all of this medicine until it is gone.

-Talk to your doctor about what vaccines you should have.
-Most people who have elective splenectomy get vaccines against encapsulated bacteria before surgery.
-These vaccines need to be updated every 5 to 10 years.
+Talk to your healthcare provider about what vaccinations you should have.
+Most people who have elective splenectomy get vaccinations against encapsulated bacteria before surgery.
+These vaccinations need to be updated every 5 to 10 years.

-See your doctor even for mild illnesses.
+See your healthcare provider even for mild illnesses.
 These include colds or sinus problems.
-Your doctor may want to give you antibiotics and watch your health.
+Your healthcare provider may want to give you antibiotics and watch your health.